JaredJoss/rag-mvp/README.md

 - [ ] Try other embedding models.
 - [ ] Try other LLMs.
 - [ ] Try a different prompt.
+- [ ] Use docker to deploy so can use Ollama in the .
 - [ ] Deploy to cloud.